-Assets acquired through, or in lieu of, loan foreclosure are held for sale and are initially recorded at the lower of the carrying value of the loan or fair value at the date of foreclosure, establishing a new cost basis.
+Assets acquired through, or in lieu of, loan foreclosure are held for sale and are initially recorded at fair value less the cost to sell at the date of foreclosure, establishing a new cost basis.
 Subsequent to foreclosure, management periodically performs valuations and the assets are carried at the lower of carrying amount or fair value less cost to sell.
 Revenue and expenses from operations and changes in the valuation allowance are included in net income or expense from foreclosed assets.